Ceramic Dictionary

 When you make a large design or you produce several of the same one, you must number and code them.
 Before firing, on the back of each tile, using a dark ceramic color, paint the number and code for the design which will be permanent once fired

-Coding: If you prepare more than one of the same designs put a sign, like a cross or two lines, on the back of all the tiles that go together to form a picture.
-The sign is very important so when fired you know which ones go together.
+Coding: If you prepare more than one of the same designs put a sign like a cross or two lines on the back of all the tiles that go together to form a picture.
+The sign is very important as when the tiles have been fired you will know which ones go together.
 Two of the same design look alike but if mixed you will see the differences, the outlines do not fit and the colors and brush strokes are different.

 When one section has been marked you will have to move it, either to where you are going to paint or into a crank.